AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

       - Evaluator

 As a high-level overview, the relations among the files are as follows.
 Initialize an environment from Env.py and an agent from Agent.py.
 The agent is constructed with Actor and Critic networks from Net.py.
 In each training step from Run.py, the agent interacts with the environment, generating transitions that are stored into a Replay Buffer.
 Then, the agent fetches transitions from the Replay Buffer to train its networks.
-After each update, an evaluator evaluates the agent’s performance and saves the agent if the performance is good.
+After each update, an evaluator evaluates the agent's performance and saves the agent if the performance is good.

 Implementations of DRL Algorithms